fesir-cloud/qemu-kvm/README.md

 Note: Adding an interface to a bridge will cause the interface to lose its existing IP address.
 If you are connected remotely via the interface you intend to add to the bridge, you will lose your connection.
 This problem can be worked around by scripting the bridge to be created at system startup.
 # brctl addif bridge_name eth0

-ZIealle BRükenund de zugeordneten Interfaces:
+Zeige alle Brüken und de zugeordneten Interfaces:
 # brctl show

-Setze das Brückendeice auf "up"(online):
+Setze das Brückendevice auf "up"(online):
 # ip link set dev bridge_name up